JaGoLi/libreboot-repo/docs/hardware/index.md

 working).
 There may be exceptions; in other words, this is a list of 'officially' supported systems.

-It is also possible to build ROM images (from source) for other systems (and virtual systems, e.g. QEMU).

 EC update on i945 (X60, T60) and GM45 (X200, T400, T500, R400, W500)
 ==============================================================